How To Install Herringbone Laminate Flooring: Step-By-Step Guide

 Maintain Herringbone Pattern Alignment

-After installing a section, I always check the alignment.
-The plank edges and herringbone pattern must line up with my center line.
+After installing a section, check the alignment.
+The plank edges and herringbone pattern must line up with the center line.
 A small error here can grow and ruin the look of the whole room.

 Use a straight edge often.
-I place it on my main center line or chalk lines to check for any drift.
+Place it on the main center line or chalk lines to check for any drift.
 It is much easier to make small fixes now than to deal with big problems later.

 Step 7: Cutting Herringbone Laminate Planks for Walls, Corners, and Obstacles

-To get a clean finish on your herringbone floor, you need to cut planks to fit at walls and around things.
+To achieve a clean finish on the herringbone floor, planks need to be cut to fit at walls and around things.
 I’ve found this is a key step.
 It makes the floor look seamless and helps it last a long time.

 Measuring and Marking for Precision

-Measure each cut location with care: I use a tape measure and make a fine pencil mark on the plank.
+Measure each cut location with care: A tape measure to make a fine pencil mark on the plank.

-For corners or odd shapes, I suggest using an angle measurer.
+For corners or odd shapes, use an angle measurer.
 This tool helps get the angles just right.

 Handling Obstacles and Edges

 Corners: For corners, I measure the length with a tape and an angle finder.
 Then I mark, cut, and place the piece.
-I always leave my 7 mm spacer in place to double-check the gap.
+Leave a 7 mm spacer in place to double-check the gap.

 Step 8: Finishing the Last Row of Herringbone Flooring